AlexDev7518/Roverdev-Bot-Template/README.md

 # Bot Template Was Made by https://discord.gg/roverdev

 # This is a V14 Template I made
-#  Give Creedits or we will take actions
+#  Give Credits or we will take actions